MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/includes/annotations-teams-mobile.md

    :::image type="content" source="../guides/media/calling-annotations-spatial-annotation-toolbar.png" alt-text="Screenshot of the Teams Share Spatial Annotations toolbar":::

-1. Use the **Share Spatial Annotations** toobar to place arrows or draw in your space for other callers to see or annotate in another user's space.
+1. Use the **Share Spatial Annotations** toolbar to place arrows or draw in your space for other callers to see or annotate in another user's space.

    |Button|Description|
    |---------|----------------------------------------------------|